 The Significance of the Trent Affair

-The Trent Affair of 1861 would ultimately be a brief, but significant, event during the Civil War.
+The significance of the 1861 Trent Affair is that the event nearly brought Great Britain into the Civil War.
+Had this event happened, it would have been a complete disaster for the Union.
 Neither the Union nor the Confederacy received their ultimate desires, though Great Britain was able to successfully maintain and defend its neutrality.

 The Union was able to avert the likely disaster if war had broken out with Britain.
 However, the Union’s desire to remove the Confederacy’s status as a belligerent power was ignored.